 This photograph was taken during the major raid in Olympiaplein on June 20, 1943, by collaborator and Dutch Nazi party member Herman Heukels.
 The names of the people in the photo are not known.

-The memorial consists of shadows from asphalt, in the spot where the photographed victims walked, so as to permanently remind us of this event.
+The memorial consists of shadows from asphalt in the spot where the photographed victims walked to remind us of this event in the future.

-It was designed by artist Ram Katzir with Laura Borgstein, Zara Hoeffelman and Anne Kleijn, students from Het Amsterdam Lyceum.
+Artist Ram Katzir designed it with Laura Borgstein, Zara Hoeffelman, and Anne Kleijn, students from Het Amsterdam Lyceum.

 Commissioned by the city of Amsterdam